Peter Wall Institute for Advanced Studies: History

 The institute began active operations in 1994 with the appointments of UBC Nobel Laureate in Chemistry Michael Smith (1932–2000), and Prof. Raphael Amit, then director of UBC's W. Maurice Young Entrepreneurship and Venture Capital Research Centre, as Peter Wall Distinguished Professors.
 The institute's first full-time director was Kenneth MacCrimmon from 1996 to 2002.
-The institute acquired its own facilities at the Leon & Thea Koerner University Centre (formerly the Faculty Club) in 1999.
+The institute acquired its own facilities at the Leon & Thea Koerner University Centre in 1999.
 In 2002, the institute appointed as its new Peter Wall Distinguished Professor Dr. Brett Finlay, who teaches in the department of biochemistry & molecular biology, the department of microbiology & immunology, and at the Finlay Lab at the Michael Smith Laboratories at UBC, and whose research led to the developments of vaccines for SARS and E. coli.
-The professorship is valued at $100,000 per year for five years and is renewable for life.

-The institute is a member of UBIAS and hosted its International Conference on September 17–19, 2013.
+The institute was a member of University-Based Institutes of Advanced Study (UBIAS) network and hosted its International Conference on September 17–19, 2013.
 It concluded Memoranda of Understanding with the Collège de France in 2008, the Stellenbosch Institute for Advanced Study (STIAS) in 2009, and the TUM Institute for Advanced Study in 2010.
-According to Chris McGill, who was assistant to the director from 1999 to 2004, "The Institute was not modelled on a particular centre or institute.
+According to Chris McGill, who was assistant to the director from 1999 to 2004, The Institute was not modelled on a particular centre or institute.
 The individuals involved in establishing the Peter Wall Institute and in developing its programs looked at a number of different models.
 The Rockefeller Foundation's Bellagio Study & Conference Center at Lake Como, the Institute for Advanced Study in Princeton, the Santa Fe Institute in New Mexico, and the Center for Advanced Study in the Behavioral Sciences at Stanford were some of the facilities that were considered.
 By trying to adapt elements from each of these centres and institutes to the particular mandate of the Peter Wall Institute we have created a new and original form of research institute."